The Lego Batman Movie: Theatrical

-The film's world premiere was conducted in Dublin, Ireland on January 29, 2017, where upon it went into general release from February 8; it was released in Denmark on February 9, and in the United States and the United Kingdom on February 10.
+The film's world premiere was conducted in Dublin, Ireland on January 29, 2017, whereupon it went into general release from February 8; it was released in Denmark on February 9, and in the United States and the United Kingdom on February 10.
 Its overall release saw movie theatres displaying the film in 3D, RealD 3D, Dolby Cinema, IMAX 3D and 4DX. though the latter format was restricted to 3D for North America, while international countries were able to view it in IMAX.

-The Lego Batman Movie is notably the first animated movie based on Batman to receive a full theatrical release since Batman: Mask of the Phantasm (1993).

 Home media

-The LEGO Batman Movie was released on Digital HD on May 19, 2017.
+The Lego Batman Movie was released on Digital HD on May 19, 2017.
 The release included the theatrical short film The Master: A LEGO Ninjago Short, as well as four new short films: Dark Hoser, Batman is Just Not That Into You, Cooking with Alfred and Movie Sound Effects: How Do They Do That?.
-The LEGO Batman Movie was released on DVD, Blu-ray (2D and 3D), and Ultra HD Blu-ray by Warner Bros.
+There is also an audio commentary, along with behind-the-scenes featurettes and deleted scenes.
+The Lego Batman Movie was released on DVD, Blu-ray (2D and 3D), and Ultra HD Blu-ray by Warner Bros.
 Home Entertainment on June 13, 2017.
-The film debuted at No. 3 on the NPD VideoScan overall disc sales chart.
+The film debuted at No. 3 on the NPD VideoScan overall disc sales chart behind Beauty and the Beast and John Wick: Chapter 2.
+Selling 1.9 million units and generating a revenue of $41 million, it was the sixth-highest-selling animated title of 2017, after Moana, Trolls, Sing, Despicable Me 3 and Cars 3, as well as the fourteenth-highest-selling title of that year overall.